Cyclenerd/google-workload-identity-federation/README.md

 ## Set up Identity Federation for GitLab CI

-You can do all of the following steps with Terraform using the file `gitlab-setup.tf`
+> You can also do all the following steps with [Terraform](https://registry.terraform.io/providers/hashicorp/google/latest/docs), using the [`gitlab-setup.tf`](./gitlab-setup.tf) file as an example.

 Run in Google Cloud Shell:
 ```bash